bobhaotian/Tetris/README.md

 # Tetris
 Since Tetris is a very easy-to-make and common python programming game, our goal is to make users can download it through a web page, and get experience of working with partners.
+We made a web page with html and CSS.
 Then [web page](https://github.com/bobhaotian/Tetris/blob/e4cc433a4783a7cb588d072bbc98bd83fd369201/Web_page.md) contains a demo and the number of downloads with some instructions.
 ## Barriers and Conquering
 Problems happened when transfering the .py file to .exe